We may earn affiliate commissions for the recommended products. Learn more.

 • Price.
 Check the pricing on eSIMs that you're giving consideration to, as prices vary and some providers are more affordable.
 Also, spare a thought for value for money; some providers bundle free travel perks into their costs.

-The best eSIMs for South Africa – detailed list
+My top eSIM picks for South Africa travel – detailed review

-Supported by the Cybernews research team’s expertise, I analyzed dozens of highly-rated eSIM providers to find the best eSIMs for South Africa.
-We looked at factors including network coverage, data allowances, app simplicity, and affordability to help you find the most reliable and budget-friendly options for your travels.
-Below, you’ll find the outcome of our in-house tests and our recommendations of the best eSIMs to choose.
+With the Cybernews research team’s expertise, I examined the highest-rated eSIM providers to find the best eSIM for South Africa.
+To help you find the most reliable and budget-friendly option, we looked at providers’ network coverage, data plans, and activation processes.
+Continue reading to see the outcome of our in-house tests and conclusions.

 1. Saily – best overall eSIM to use in South Africa